Altium Vault® Primer - Data Management from 10,000 Feet

 - Scattered organization.
 What if a change needs to be made to a design?
 I’d be managing numerous email threads in an already overfilled inbox.
 And then there’s the spreadsheets and folders to track revisions.
 A manager’s worst nightmare.

 The more this cycle repeated itself, the more I realized we needed a different solution.
-Are we really still relying on emails and spreadsheets to track the most critical parts of our design process?
+Are we really still relying on emails and spreadsheets to track the most critical of our design process?